Chino3xp/SQL-Project/README.md

 This is a brief summary of the project

-# INTRODUCTION
+## INTRODUCTION

-In this project, Covid-19 dataset was gotten from ourworldindata.org and i explored the data using Sqlite to analyze and gather insights to be used for visualization in tableau.
+In this project, Covid-19 dataset was gotten from ourworldindata.org and i explored the data using DB Browser SQlite to analyze and gather insights to be used for visualization in tableau.

 ## ABOUT THE DATA

 After downloading the data, i removed some columns that are not relevant in my analysis using MS Excel and also divided the data into two, namely, Covid_deaths and Covid_vaccinations after this, i uploaded them in a sqlite database

 ## INSIGHTS FROM THE ANALYSIS